lynaghk/zmq-async/README.markdown

 The ZeroMQ thread writes `[sock-id val]` to the core.async thread's control channel when it receives value `val` from the socket with identifier `sock-id`.

-Sockets are closed when their corresponding core.async send channel(s) are closed.
+Sockets are closed when their corresponding core.async send channel is closed.
-The returned core.async channels are unbuffered since 1) ZeroMQ sockets already have internal buffering and 2) if channel buffering is desired it can be added by wrapping the unbuffered channel.

 ## Thanks